MyatThuKo/SwiftUI-Tutorials/SwiftUI Masterclass 2021/Fructus/README.md

 ## SwiftUI Masterclass 2021

-### Fructus App 🍎
+### Fructus App 🍎🍊🍌🍋

 This is an iOS application where it shows an encyclopedia of fruits.

-### What I learned
+### What I learned 📚📝
+- How to set up a new iOS 14 project with the new SwiftUI App Life Cycle.
-- How to create an onboarding screen using Tab View
+- How to develop a unique Onboarding screen
+- How to use the new AppStorage in SwiftUI 2.0
-- How to create Data Model and fetch Data
+- How to save and load data using UserDefaults
-- How to use App Storage and understand the new SwiftUI App Life Cycle
+- How to create custom Views with SwiftUI
-- How to use create a List View and retrieve data using ForEach Loop
+- How to retrieve local data using Structs in Swift 5.3
+- How to display multiple Views automatically with ForEach loop
+- How to use scroll view, horizontal view, vertical view containers
+- How to create an outstanding Settings view
+- How to add Icons to the App
-- How to create a Detail View Layout and Setting View
+- How to use the improved Canvas and Previews in Xcode 12

-### Video Walkthrough
+### Video Walkthrough 📱🎥

 Here's walkthrough of implemented user stories: